HEScriptsPack/HEUpgrade/README.md

-# HEUpgrade (Now v3.1 available! xHD upgrade added!)
+# HEUpgrade (Now v3.2 available! xHD upgrade added!)
 This script will help you upgrade all your servers' CPU and HDD to maximum configuration (i.e 4GHz and 10GB SSD) in Hacker Experience.
 The script finds the first server such that either of the CPU upgrade or the HDD upgrade is missing.
-A script for upgrading xHDs to max has been added as well. ~~which was written alongside writing HEUpgrade v2.
-If the former is broke for you, use the latter on your own risk~~ An xHD variant based on v3 may be written soon.
+~~A script for upgrading xHDs to max has been added as well which was written alongside writing HEUpgrade v2.
+If the former is broke for you, use the latter on your own risk An xHD variant based on v3 may be written soon.~~
+Works for external hard drives as well now, testing phase.

 ### Intro
 This is the first script I've ever written, so please bear with it as it doesn't have any interface, let alone a fancy one.